huntingphi/advanced-software-dev-notes/ASD_Week_1.md

 Size metrics can be used to estimate the resource requirement for a project provided that appropriate historical data is available to derive and validate the relationship.

-Generally software devs don't think metrics are important and are more focused on the delivery of the product on time.
+Generally software developers don't think metrics are important and are more focused on the delivery of the product on time.
 Metrics can also be used to monitor the performance of developed, which is a cause of concern to developers and could result in ethical and management issues.

 ### Metrics for Object-Oriented Development